SpicyPizza/create-envfile/README.md

 ### Warnings

 When the Action runs, it will show `Warning: Unexpected input(s) ...`.
-This is because Github is expecting all the potential input variables to be defined by the Action's definition.
+This is because GitHub is expecting all the potential input variables to be defined by the Action's definition.
 You can read more about it in [this issue](https://github.com/SpicyPizza/create-envfile/issues/10).